-All Class Teachers take responsibility for meeting the needs of all learners in their class by differentiating the learning.
+All Class Teachers take responsibility for meeting the needs of all learners in their class by adapting the learning.
 Where pupils have SEND, Class Teachers will be aware of the pupil's areas of strengths and development needs, and will make every effort to accommodate these.
 For example, for learners with literacy difficulties, the Class Teacher may provide personalised spelling banks, or for those with language processing differences, visual supports may be used to accompany auditory information.
 Where learners are working at an attainment level below that of their peer group class teachers adapt teaching to ensure that gaps in learners' knowledge are covered, for example by re-visiting objectives covered in previous year groups.
 We aim to encourage independence in all learners and this is promoted by ensuring that independent work tasks are matched as far as possible to the strengths of the learners.
-For those learners who require a more specialist approach to learning, Class Teachers are encouraged to discuss approaches to differentiation with specialist staff in school, for example the SENDCo, the Specialist SEN Teacher, the Pastoral Manager, Specialist Learning Support Assistants and the Welfare Assistant.
+For those learners who require a more specialist approach to learning, Class Teachers are encouraged to discuss approaches to adaptive teaching with specialist staff in school.
+Further advice can be sought from Trust -wide colleagues, including the Trust SEMH Specialist and Trust Directors for Inclusion.
 All additional provision for pupils with SEND is overseen by the school SENDCo, and monitoring of these pupils' progress takes place at termly update meetings held between class teachers and the SENDCO.